Internet-of-People/iop-blockchain/INSTALL_OSX.md

 `~/Library/Application Support/IoP/wallet.dat` to a secure location.

 # WARNING
-If you are on macOS 10.12, qt5 is broken and will not `brew install`.
+If you are on macOS 10.12, qt5 is broken and as of today (2016/10/06) will not `brew install`.
 To work around this, open `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/qt5.rb` and add

 ```
 -skip qtconnectivity